-So I got to work on Friday morning, logged onto the system and quickly went to check the results of the South African blog awards – success!!!
+So I got to work on Friday morning, logged onto the system and quickly went to check the results of the South African blog awards – success!
+I had won the Best South African Food Blog category!!
 I decided by 09h30 in the morning that dinner on Friday night would be something of a celebratory feast… but what to make?

-APPLE CARAMEL SELF-SAUCING PUDDING (from the Australian Women’s Weekly site)
+APPLE CARAMEL SELF-SAUCING PUDDING (inspired by this recipe from the Australian Women’s Weekly site)

 Ingredients (for 4-6 servings)

 FOR THE PUDDING:

 3/4 cup firmly packed brown sugar

 2 cups (500ml) boiling water

 Preheat the oven to 180C and grease a 2 litre shallow oven-proof dish.

 Combine the flour, sugar, butter, milk and chopped apple in a large bowl and mix well.
 Spread the mixture into the prepared dish.